We compare VEA vs VXUS:

 VXUS focuses on both developed and emerging markets, excluding the United States.

-The FTSE Global All Cap ex US Index is a free-float, market-cap weighted index representing the performance of stocks in both developed and emerging companies globally, with the exclusion of the US.
+The FTSE Global All Cap ex US Index is a free-float, market-cap weighted index representing the performance of stocks in both developed and emerging companies globally, excluding the US.

 VXUS includes much more equities (through emerging companies) than VEA.
-This is because VEA comprises only developed companies of Europe and the Pacific region.
+VEA comprises only developed companies in Europe and the Pacific region.

-The All Cap index (that VEA leverages) holds over 4100 equities in 45 countries, while the All Cap index (that VXUS leverages) has over 7700 equities in 65 countries.
+The All Cap index (VEA leverages) holds over 4,100 equities in 45 countries, while the All Cap index (VXUS leverages) has over 7,700 equities in 65 countries.